October 2026 at Disney World: Crowd Calendar & Info

 On Mickey’s Not So Scary Halloween Party (MNSSHP) nights, Magic Kingdom closes to regular ticket holders at 6 pm.
 Consequently, the park is less busy during the day time hours on dates when MNSSHP is held, and more busy on non-party days.
 This might seem counter-intuitive, but it’s because the party is separately-ticketed.

-Last year, Halloween party days have ranged from 1/10 to 3/10 on the crowd calendar.
+Last year, Halloween party days ranged from 1/10 to 2/10 on the crowd calendar.

-Epcot will be significantly more busy on weekends, especially when Florida colleges like UCF have away football games.
+Epcot is significantly more busy on weekends when it comes to ‘feels like’ crowds, especially when Florida colleges like UCF have away football games.
 Although this does not impact attraction wait times, it does negatively impact atmosphere.
 There are times when World Showcase can have a frat party vibe on weekends, which is simply unpleasant.

 Epcot’s attendance will be lightest on weekdays before 4 pm, with crowds growing after work as locals turn out to graze at the Food & Wine booths.
 Epcot is a much better experience Mondays through Thursdays.
 Saturday and Sunday should be avoided if at all possible.